 PROWORD MEANING ALL AFTER I refer to the portion of the message that follows ALL BEFORE I refer to the portion of the message that precedes BREAK I hereby indicate the separation of the text from other portions of the message.
 Or: I have completed the text of the message, signature follows, etc. (When "break-in" is permitted, receiving operator may interrupt the transmitting operator to request a re-transmission of a portion of a message.
 The proword is the interruption sign).
 CORRECTION An error has been made in this transmission.
 Transmission will continue with the last word correctly transmitted.
 DISREGARD THIS TRANSMISSION This transmission is in error.
 Disregard it.
 (This proword will not be used to cancel any message that has been completely transmitted and for which receipt has been acknowledged.)
-93 of 148 to read back.
+93 93 of 148 receipt for this message, or other ise to transmit in connection with this transmission.
+When this pro-word is employed, the transmission will be ended with the proword "out".